The next critique takes place on Tuesday, November 26, 2013 at 6:00 PM

 Click HERE to Sign Up for your Critique

-The Art & History Museums – Maitland (A&H) continues its exciting initiative to assist in the professional development of local artists.
-This new series, titled Artists’ Critique & Conversation, is held on the 4th Tuesday of every month at 6:00 p.m.
-The critiques are held in the A&H’s Germaine Marvel Building, 210 W. Packwood Avenue, Maitland.
+The Art & History Museums – Maitland (A&H) proudly hosts Artists’ Critique & Conversation, an exciting initiative to assist in the professional development of local artists.
+Artists’ Critique & Conversation is held bi-monthly, on the 4th Tuesday of every other month at 6:00 p.m.

-Artist Dawn Schreiner takes the helm as Lead Panelist for our 2013-2014 season of our Artist’s Critique & Conversation Series on Tuesday, May 28, 6:00 PM .
+Artist Dawn Schreiner serves as Lead Panelist for our 2013-2014 season of our Artist’s Critique & Conversation Series.
 Dawn, a popular and talented Central Florida artist known for her whimsical illustrations and paintings, is a professional artist whose fine art skills, ongoing social media projects, and joyful personality are sure to be an asset to this program and the artists who attend.

 Dawn says, “I have worked as a courtroom sketch artist, sculptor, graphic designer, art director, folk artist and commercial illustrator.
 My goal is to review work shown, point out strengths and help guide an artist to best achieve their personal goals.”